 We are committed to research to uncover new, more effective treatment options.

-Families travel from across the country to meet Carlo Di Lorenzo, MD, one of the world’s premier experts in pediatric gastrointestinal motility disorders and the chief of the Division of Gastroenterology, Hepatology and Nutrition at Nationwide Children's Hospital.
-Dr. Di Lorenzo and colleagues, Hayat Mousa, MD and Desale Yacob, MD specialize in the evaluation and management of previously unexplained causes of pediatric gastrointestinal dysmotility.
+Families travel from across the country and internationally to receive care from our experts in pediatric gastrointestinal motility disorders.
+These unique physicians specialize in the evaluation and management of previously unexplained causes of pediatric gastrointestinal dysmotility.

-From behavioral-related motility problems to complex gastrointestinal disorders, Drs.
-Di Lorenzo and Mousa are pioneering innovative tests and treatments to both help families understand the reasons for their children’s symptoms and give them new hope in the ongoing pursuit of treating childhood digestive disorders.
+From behavioral-related motility problems to complex gastrointestinal disorders, our specialists are pioneering innovative tests and treatments to both help families understand the reasons for their children’s symptoms and give them new hope in the ongoing pursuit of treating childhood digestive disorders.
 Examples of leading, innovative approaches include the implantation of a gastric pacemaker to treat for chronic gastroparesis, and sacral nerve stimulation, an advanced therapy that provides hope for children experiencing severe bowel or urinary incontinence.

 They use a comprehensive biopsychosocial approach, which includes a child psychologist, dietitian and social worker, to care for children with complex GI neuromuscular disorders, including chronic intestinal pseudo-obstruction, Hirschsprung's disease, gastroparesis and severe chronic constipation.